 - Work with your Realtor to search for houses you would like to view.
 See my blog post on Top Tips for Online House Hunting

 - Once you find the perfect house and get an accepted offer it is time to make a formal mortgage application.
 Your lender will ask for more documentation to send the underwriters for final mortgage approval.

 - Enjoy your new home!

 Where should I Go For A Mortgage?

 There are many options for mortgages out there.
 In a future blog post, I will discuss the pros and cons of your options.
-My personal recommendation is to use someone local.
+My personal recommendation is to use a local mortgage banker.
 A local lender will have a better idea of current markets and specific products that could apply in certain circumstances.
 There are many great local resources.
-Ask your Realtor who they recommend!
+Ask your REALTOR® who they recommend!

 - Mortgage Broker

 - Mortgage Banker

 Disclaimer: I am a licensed REALTOR® and not a mortgage professional.
 If you have specific mortgage questions, please talk to a trusted mortgage professional.